C0ffeeMachine/Chat_App/README.md

 TODO:

-1: Add Database functionality like User and chatBackup Table.
+1: Add Database functionality like User and chatBackup Table.(Done)
 2: UI changes.
 3: One to One Client chat functionality.
 4: Retrieving previous messages from Database.